mlorenzati/libSDL12/README.md

 Building
 --------
+Update: Just install in vscode the vscode-amiga-debug extension from jyoberle (JOB) and use the build task

 Several Makefiles for different targets are present in this codebase.
 The one I was using for the AMMX enabled builds is "Makefile".
 The compilers I've